-- Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - 3.
-Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - 4.
-Use the ▲ or ▼ key to select the value under DEHUMIDIFICATION, then press the key to allow changing the setting. - Use the ▲ or ▼ key to change the value between "ON" (the default) and "OFF", then press the ■ key to save the setting. - 6.
-Press the ◀key multiple times to return to the Main Screen.
+- From the Main Screen, press the ◀ or ▶ key to select MENU at the bottom of the screen, then press the ■ key to see the Main Menu. - Use the ▲ or ▼ key to select SETTINGS, then press the key to enter the Settings menu. - Use the ▲ or ▼ key to select OPTIONS, then press the key to enter the Options screen. - Use the ▲ or ▼ key to select the value under DEHUMIDIFICATION, then press the ■ key to allow changing the setting. - Use the ▲ or ▼ key to change the value between "ON" (the default) and "OFF", then press the ■ key to save the setting. - 6.
+Press the <key multiple times to return to the Main Screen.